Guestbook

 We knew Greg during his growing up years in Ames, IA.
 He was such a cute kid!
 I imagine he grew up to be much like we remember him....energetic, carefree, smart, and fun to be with.
 We are terribly sorry for your loss....

+I shared just a little bit of time with Greg at Rice.
+He was so memorable for his big smile and his ready laugh.
 I am so sorry to hear of his passing, and I grieve your loss.
 The world is a little darker without his energy in it.

 I don't know what to say.
 I am so saddened to hear about Greg.
 He was one of the first persons I knew o in DC.
 We did a legal fellowship together.
 He was an amazing person and spoke ad nauseam about his love for Melissa, which always gave me me hope for love.
 He was an amazing soul and touched my life.
 I am so saddened by this news.
 He will always be cherished and missed.